Midwexican

 • Leftover turkey cooking liquid: We will thicken and transform it into a tasty gravy for the turkey breast.

 Pull out your Instant Pot and grab all your ingredients to make this dish.
-I am using an 8-quart Instant Pot to cook a turkey.
+I am using an 8-quart Instant Pot to cook this 5-pound turkey breast.
+I figure I can fit up to a 7-pound breast without issue in my 8-quart Instant Pot, but keep the size of your Instant Pot and the size of your turkey breast in mind before attempting to cook.

 Bone-in Turkey Breast in the instant pot after cooking.

-2. Coat the turkey breast inside and out with 3 tablespoons of porchetta seasoning, followed by a half tablespoon of porchetta salt and pepper mix.
+2. Step 2.
+Coat the turkey breast inside and out with 3 tablespoons of porchetta seasoning, followed by a half tablespoon of porchetta salt and pepper mix.
+Sneak some under the skin, too, while you're at it.

-3. Place the seasoned turkey breast to the Instant Pot.
+3. Step 3.
+Place the seasoned turkey breast in the Instant Pot.
+You can either set the breast directly into the Instant Pot, or use a trivet to elevate it slightly while it cooks.
 Cover with the lid and make sure the pressure valve is closed.

 Instant Pot Bone-in Turkey Breast in juices ready to carve and eat.